Summary:

 SATTVA:

+How to cultivate SATTVA Guna?
 By adjusting lifestyle in accordance with that which promotes a quiet peaceful, calm mind.
 Through Karma Yoga.

 How do we know all comes from one Ishvara?
 Because everything in creation depends on everything else.
 EG: Sun on hydrogen/helium.
 Plant on sun.
 Animal on plant.
 Digestion enzymes on plant.
-Etc.
+Etc. Thus whatever created the sun, has to also know about the digestion.

 QUESTION: What does it mean to say “Surrender to Ishvara“?

 ANSWER: Trusting that this order is always delivering you exactly what you deserve, whether you like it or not.
 Because there's always a cause-effect relationship.
 One may not remember having hurt someone in school and gotten away with it.
-But according to the order, for every cause, an effect eventually fructifies.
+But according to the order, for every cause, a corresponding effect eventually fructifies.
 Thus to surrender to Ishvara, is to acknowledge the presence of this ineffable intelligent cause-effect order.
 Doing so, it produces a degree of mental composure, maturity and endurance when difficult times come. - What Ishvara (God) IS – in 3 descriptions from Upanishad text.

-- Karma vs Jñāna vs Bhaki Yoga.
+- Karma vs Jñāna vs Bhakti Yoga.

 —